4 Types of Scam Calls to Watch Out For

 - Requesting your credit card number

-Don't give access to your computer or credit card information.
+Don't share your password or credit card information, and don't give access to your computer.
 Instead, try calling or emailing your service provider or tech company directly to confirm the call is legitimate.

 Getting a call from someone who appears to be with the IRS could get you in a panic.
 IRS impostor scams often include a threat of deportation or legal suits.
 They may also threaten to revoke your license if you don't pay the taxes with a prepaid debit card, credit card or wire transfer.